 ♦ The Autistic Trans Guide To Life (written for adults) by Yenn Purkis & Dr Wenn Lawson

 SUPPORT GROUPS (ONLINE):

-♦ I CAN Network Online Group Mentoring (Autistic-led interest-based groups for ages 8-22, plus groups for Autistic-LGBTIQA+ teens)
+♦ I CAN Network Online Group Mentoring (Autistic-led interest-based groups for ages 8-22, plus groups for Autistic-LGBTIQA+ teens and young adults)

 ♦ Queerspace: www.queerspace.org.au

 For additional resources, please see our wellbeing tip sheets above.